OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: OSMOSIS

 \subpar{0.5}{A matching rule:}The matching rule matches packets from the sNIC inbound stream to the ECTX and manages their processing within the same FMQ.
 A matching rule allows the tenants to open multiple ports on the same virtualized device.
 The matching engine can match packets based on their UDP/TCP header contents.
 For example, it can match the IP address and the destination port of the application.

 \subpar{0.5}{sNIC memory segments:}The sNIC memory segments are allocated statically to each kernel depending on the requested memory size.
 The kernels can store the application state in sNIC local memory, e.g., KVS-cache or packet filter table.
-The minimum allocation a valid ECTX has is the size of the kernel binary loaded into the sNIC memory by the control plane.
 An error is returned if the tenant uses too much memory or the kernel binary is larger than the SLO policy limits.

 \subpar{0.5}{Host memory pages:}The ECTX specifies which host pages can be accessed from the specific kernel via DMA.
 The DMA engine on the sNIC interfaces the host memory with an IOMMU, translating host virtual addresses to physical addresses.
 The IOMMU also checks whether the sNIC is accessing an allowed memory region.
 The control plane initializes the IOMMU with appropriate page tables during execution context creation.